GuiFV/django-quickstart/README.md

 Adjusted to better fit my initial setup

 This template includes:
 - .env setup with <a href="https://github.com/henriquebastos/python-decouple">Decouple</a>
 - Pytest and pytest-django
 - Docker and docker-compose base files
 - Static assets serving with dj-static (WSGI server)
 - <a href="https://django-jazzmin.readthedocs.io/">Jazzmin</a> for django admin template
-- <a href="https://django-extensions.readthedocs.io/en/latest/">Django extensions</a> for the cool `python manage.py shell_plus` environment
+- <a href="https://django-extensions.readthedocs.io/en/latest/">Django extensions</a> for `python manage.py shell_plus` environment
+- Quick deployment of multiple apps with SSL on AWS using Nginx (more details at https://github.com/GuiFV/multiple_django_apps_nginx_orchestration )

 ## One liner:
 1. Copy and paste the code below in your terminal
 2. Hit 'Enter'
-3. Type in your project's name (no spaces or funny chars)
+3. Type in your project's name (only letters and numbers)
 4. Hit 'Enter'

 ```
 read PROJECT_NAME && \